PenguLoader/PenguLoader/README.md

     |__index.js
 ```

-This `index.js` is an entry point of your plugin and will be executed when League Client ready.
-Put this line to your index, you will see the log in console.
+This `index.js` is an entry point for your plugin and will be executed when the League Client is ready.
+Add this line to your `index.js`, you will see the log in console.

 ```js
 console.log('Hello, League Client!')
 ```

-#### 👉 Please check out these [basic plugin templates](./plugins) to start.
+#### 👉 Please check out these [Basic plugin templates](./plugins) to get started.

-> We recommend you to use modern JavaScript editors like **Visual Studio Code** or **WebStorm** to develop your plugins, it supports intellisense, linter and code autocompletion.
-All your code/text files should be saved as UTF-8 encoding (no BOM).
+> We recommend that you use modern JavaScript editors like Visual Studio Code or WebStorm to develop your plugins, it supports intellisense, linter and code auto-completion.
+All your code/text files should be saved in UTF-8 encoding (no BOM).

 ### Module system